AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

     >[!NOTE]
     >
     > On the Home page, the option of Workspace settings is available only for Cloud services setup.
-For on-premise setup you can continue to access these settings via the Editor interface and Map console under More options > Settings.
+In an On-Premise setup, the More actions option is unavailable on the Home page.
+However, you can still access the relevant settings through the Editor interface and the Map console, by navigating to More options > Settings.

 - **Expand view**: Allows you to expand the page view using the **Expand** icon.
 In this view, the header bar is hidden, maximizing the content space.
 To return to the standard view, use the **Exit the expanded view** icon.